wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.0.16 =
+* Bugfix: when creating/editing an event, location creation is now also being checked for access rights

 = 1.0.15 =
 * Improvement: more options for shortcodes that were booleans with 0 or 1 have now true/false support too
 * Bugfix: the page title for single location pages was not being set correctly